 de Waal’s book, The Real Politics of the Horn of Africa: Money, war and the business of power (Polity Press, 2015) was the major output of the research into this during the period 2011-15.
 The book can be described as a comparative political ethnography: it is a description of how the ‘real politics’ of elite bargaining works, including the important roles played by corruption and violence, taking into account the perspectives of accomplished national and local practitioners of political business in the countries of north-east Africa.
 The analysis implies a general model for how transactional politics works, including the conditions under which a stable trajectory towards generating public goods including state-building might be possible.
 To order, visit Polity Press.

 - Video of de Waal’s book lecture at the Ginn Library, The Fletcher School, Tufts University, November 6, 2015.

-- Two cartoon series, by Alex de Waal with Kenyan artist Victor Ndula, depicting the “political marketplace” in South Sudan: “Who Got What” (2015) and “South Sudan: The Price of War, The Price of Peace” (2016).
+Two cartoon series, by Alex de Waal with Kenyan artist Victor Ndula, depicts the “political marketplace” in South Sudan: “Who Got What” (2015) and “South Sudan: The Price of War, The Price of Peace” (2016).